vtenfys/reaware/README.md

 NWJS_BUILD_TYPE=sdk pnpm install
 ```

-Remove `NWJS_BUILD_TYPE=sdk` to install the normal version of NW.js, which doesn't include DevTools.
+Remove `NWJS_BUILD_TYPE=sdk` to install the normal version of NW.js, which doesn't include Chrome DevTools.

 ### Building the app

-To build the app in development mode, run the following command:
+**To build the app in development mode**, run the following command:

 ```sh
 pnpm run watch